The books that the world calls immoral are books that show the world its own shame.

 I write, I read, but mostly, I think about writing and reading.
 I think; sometimes I do.
 I might not write for weeks and then suddenly produce ten ostensibly different thousand-word pieces over the weekend.

 I am incredibly online, so I am constantly aware of what the cool kids are thinking.
-I am therefore always irritable, and I have become the angry elderly neighbour waving a cane around.
-If you follow me on social media, you’ll know this.
+I am therefore always irritable, and I have become the elderly neighbour waving a cane around..
 At first, this blog started out as a nice, happy-go-lucky page where I’d post sunny poetry and product reviews; since then, I’ve grown up.
-I don’t review things anymore because you’ll find an abundance of people who will do that for you, and I don’t need to encourage more consumerism.
-Nor do I have the time to.
-I’m more interested in digging into the mind and understanding my own before I tell you whether or not you should buy that new mascara.
+I don’t review things anymore because you’ll find an abundance of people who will do that for you, and you don’t need another person telling you to buy that new mascara.

 Coursing through childhood and my teenage years, I found a friend that would stay with me for good: crippling anxiety.
 Cliché, I know, the writer with a broken brain.
 The pen found me before adolescence; I’d always been a quiet kid who never really spoke up.
 I just sat there, seething, a face like thunder.
-Passive aggression became my thing, and I have since perfected it.
 I had nowhere to put that volatile energy bubbling up inside me, so I started to write.
 I wrote stories, I wrote poetry, and I wrote things that scared the other kids away.
-I learnt about mental illness much too early, and I learnt about love much too late.
-But you’ll find a lot of my writing is tinged with either or both.
-A love for life, a love for love.
-A love for misery.

-Disclaimer: Any thoughts/opinions I express on this blog may be strong, however they are my own and not a reflection of anything or anyone you may find linked to me.
+Disclaimer: Any thoughts/opinions I express on this blog are my own and not a reflection of anything or anyone you may find linked to me.
 Nor are they to be generalised and attributed to all people of my gender/race/religion etc. Don’t be dumb.

 My work is subject to copyright.